wnameless/spring-security-jjwt/README.md

 }
 ```

+## Expiration Extending Service

 Since v0.2.0, JWT expiration extending service has been added<br>
-JwtExpirationExtendingPolicy is called when any JWT is expired<br>
 <br>
+The Expiration Extending Service can be enable simply by providing a JwtExpirationExtendingPolicy bean<br>
+JwtExpirationExtendingPolicy is called whenever a request JWT is expired<br>
-Following example config shows how to extend an expired JWT, only if the token was used in past 2 days
+Following example shows how to extend an expired JWT, only if the token was used in past 2 days
 ```java
 @Bean
 JwtExpirationExtendingPolicy jwtExpirationExtendingPolicy() {